ken0-1n/Genomon-ITDetector/README.md

 Genomon-ITDetector
 ==================

-Genomon-ITDetector is a software package for detecting internal tandem duplication (ITD) from genome sequence data.
+Genomon-ITDetector is a software package for internal tandem duplication detection from cancer genome sequencing data.

 Dependecy
 ----------